-Nobody wants a cake that tastes artificial — so don’t settle for a strawberry cake made with artifical flavors.
+Nobody wants a cake that tastes artificial — so don’t settle for a strawberry cake made with artificial flavors.
 This strawberry cake recipe is made completely from scratch, using fresh strawberries.
 It starts with a purée of fresh strawberries, which you cook down into a strawberry reduction sauce.
 With that wonderful saucy goodness, you make a cake rich in texture and a beautiful delicate flavor.

 Strawberry cake recipe